Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 The creature perched delicately on *Misfit’s* landing foot was stunningly beautiful, with a carapace as long as Xiù’s leg that shimmered through a whole tapestry of vivid blues, greens and purples with the subtlest change of viewing angle.
 It ignored their scrutiny and sat happily in the warm shade offered by *Misfit’s* hull, giving Julian plenty of time to take pictures..

-"I knew the oxygen level was higher than Earth’s," he commented, "but...wow!
+"I knew the oxygen level was higher than Earth’s," he commented, "but... wow!
 It’s as big as a fox!"

 While Allison ducked under the hull to check off the last things on her engineering list, and Julian devoted uncountable megapixels to capturing the sparkling insect from every angle, Xiù wandered away from the ship and aimed her helmet camera around.
 She kept up a running commentary as she did.